Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-upgrade-prepare.md

 - Check with the package maintainer about their roadmap
 - Open an issue requesting <Constant name="fusion" /> support
 - Consider contributing the compatibility updates yourself
+- Try it out anyway!
+The incompatible portion of the package might not impact your project.

 :::